GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The problem with object-oriented languages is they’ve got all this implicit environment that they carry around with them.
-You wanted a banana but what you got was a gorilla holding the banana and the entire jungle.
+> ### Readability of code is now my first priority.
+It’s more important than being fast, almost as important as being correct, but I think being readable is actually the most likely way of making it correct.
 >
-> ~ *Joe Armstrong (programmer)*
+> ~ *Douglas Crockford*

 ---
 ## 🏎 Quick Facts